Maximal Mass Neutron Star as a Key to Superdense Matter Physics: Applications to observational constraints on MMNSs

 \section{Applications to observational constraints on MMNSs}

 We turn now to demonstrate how the proposed universal correlations enable us to impose model-independent constraints on the equation of state of superdense matter based on observational data.

 Figure~\ref{fig:double}(a) show MMNS positions on the $M,R$ plane for all considered equations of state (i.e., each symbol is a point $(\Rmax,\,\Mmax)$) corresponding to a specific equation of state.
 Different types of symbols correspond to different types of equations of state (nucleonic, hyperonic, hybrid).
 In addition, open symbols indicate ``superluminal'' models for which $\csmax\geqslant c$.
-The shaded area in the upper right corner shows the so-called maximum compactness limit for possible values of NS masses and radii (for example, Lattimer and Prakash, 2016).
-Figure~\ref{fig:double}(b) shows the same data, but on the $P,\rho$ plane (each symbol is a point $(\rhomax,\,\Pmax)$), however for a readability, a scale was chosen at which some of the models fell out of the boundaries of the figure.
+The shaded area in the upper left corner shows the so-called maximum compactness limit for possible values of NS masses and radii (for example, Lattimer and Prakash, 2016).
+Figure~\ref{fig:double}(b) shows the same data, but on the $P,\rho$ plane (each symbol is a point $(\rhomax,\,\Pmax)$), however for the sake of readability, a scale was chosen so that some of the models fell out of the boundaries of the figure.

 There are various constraints on $\Mmax$ in the literature with varying degrees of certainty.
 The maximal mass is limited from below by observations of the most massive NSs.
 As an example of such a restriction, we chose the condition from Kandel and Romani (2023), namely $\Mmax > 2.19 M_\odot$ at the 2$\sigma$ significance level.
 It is based on measurements of the masses of pulsars in binary systems.
-This limit is shown in Figure~\ref{fig:double}(a) with long-dashed line.
+This limit is shown in Figure~\ref{fig:double}(a) with the long-dashed line.
 In addition, Rezzolla et al. (2018), based on an analysis of the neutron star merger event GW170817 (Abbott et al., 2017), proposed an upper limit on the mass of the MMNS, $\Mmax<2.33 M_\odot$ at the 2$\sigma$ significance level.
-This limit is shown in Figure~\ref{fig:double}(a) with short-dashed line.
+This limit is shown in Figure~\ref{fig:double}(a) with the short-dashed line.
 In the following we use these constraints for illustrative purposes and demonstrate how observational constraints can be used to put limits on the equation of state.